Courses available in May

 Inspiring visual language

-The only one of its kind in the Canadian public post-secondary school system, this program blends drawing, creative writing and publishing into visual storytelling.
-With these skills, you can create comic books, graphic histories, biographies, memoirs, stories, novels, as well as storyboards for gaming, film, video, animation, and advertising.
+Unique in the Canadian post-secondary public school system, this program teaches visual storytelling, a language composed of interconnected words and pictures.
+With the broad and diverse skill-set you will acquire, you can create comic books, graphic novels, web comics, and comic strips in any genre, as well as storyboards for gaming, film, video, and animation!

 Telling your stories

-Comics & Graphic Novels use the language of visual storytelling, but visual storytelling is much more than just drawing comic books.
-While the traditional comic book still thrives, the advent of the graphic novel has expanded the realm of visual storytelling into a persuasive dramatic art form.
+Comics & Graphic Novels employ the language of visual storytelling, and while the traditional comic book still thrives, the advent of the graphic novel has expanded the realm of visual storytelling into a persuasive dramatic communication form which is now celebrated as both art and literature.
+Students are encouraged to explore their personal narratives, and share their stories in print and online.

-In this program, you'll develop interdisciplinary skills in fiction and nonfiction writing, script writing, drawing for Comics & Graphic Novels, storytelling layout, and character design; and will learn the essentials of publishing to help you manage a career as a visual storyteller.
-Before graduating, you will have created and published a 24-page full-colour comic book.
+In this program, you'll develop a wide range of visual storytelling skills, including scripting, storytelling layout, pencilling, inking, lettering, and colouring techniques (both traditional and digital), life drawing, character design, and perspective.
+You will also learn the essentials of publishing to help manage your career as a visual storyteller, and on graduating you will have created and published a full-colour, 28-page comic book.

 Scholarships, bursaries and awards